 Along the entire zone, you can take one of the lounges, which are “reserved” guest houses.
 The beach is clean, and it is clearly visible along the entire line.
 Part of it is located on the territory of the guesthouse Casa Mia, but anyone can visit it, because the beach is not private property.

 House reef, which is near the island, is not very good with corals and fish.
 Large animals do not swim here – very shallow.
-Therefore, as an option, you can go on a kayak to a neighboring uninhabited island and snorkeling there.
+Therefore, as an option, you can go on a kayak to a neighboring uninhabited island and snorkel there.

 It cannot be said that Mativeri and its coastal waters can offer something truly unique and unusual, however, there are several advantages to this place.

 Opposite the local island, across the strait, stretched a desert island.
 Its length is about 300 m.
 The island itself is not very well cleaned.
 But at the same time on the island, there are several bins.
 There is a small reef where you can snorkel.
 But be careful with the passage.

 The main snorkeling points are located not far from Casa Mia and near to the picnic island.
 It’s better to snorkel during high tide.